gregmeyer/minimum-viable-specification/README.md

 process of making that decision results in missed expectations and projects that are a disappointment.

-In many projects and features, it’s hard to make important decisions because two team members (or teams) don’t have clear expectations for the results the team will see when the feature is done.
+When building projects and features, it’s hard to make important decisions because two team members (or teams) don’t have clear expectations for the results the team will see when the feature is done.
 Taking a small amount of time to declare “this is what we’re building, these are our assumptions, and this is what we’re